Seek professional guidance

 Just as with learning anything, practice is essential, therefore it is recommended that you spend around 15-20 minutes per day working on the skills and integrating them into your daily routine.

-A 10-15 minute call with the psychologist running the course occurs weekly.
-The aim of the call is to help guide you through the course, answer any questions you might have and talk through how to apply the skills to your own situation.
+A 10-15 minute call with the psychologist running the program occurs weekly.
+The aim of the call is to help guide you through the program, answer any questions you might have and talk through how to apply the skills to your own situation.

-Complete a UniWellbeing Self-Referral Form and you will be contacted within 72 hours regarding your participation.
+Complete a UniWellbeing Self-Referral Form and you will be contacted within 3-4 business days regarding your participation.